johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 PunyInform library will assume that what's in scope changes whenever a user-supplied routine is called, and this may happen a lot.
-This causes the library to recalculate the scope quite often, and this makes the game slower, particulary in situations where a lot of objects are in scope.
+This causes the library to recalculate the scope quite often, and this makes the game slower, particularly in situations where a lot of objects are in scope.

 If you want to improve on this situation, you can define the constant